cazyw/coding-adventures/README.md

 ## Setup

-The setup was cloned/based on this repo - [https://github.com/PhilippHeuer/wordpress-heroku](https://github.com/PhilippHeuer/wordpress-heroku) with some minor adjustments.
+The setup was cloned/based on this repo - [https://github.com/PhilippHeuer/wordpress-heroku](https://github.com/PhilippHeuer/wordpress-heroku) with some minor adjustments as detailed below.

 The first step was to clone the repo.